abhijayrana/iclr-2026/_posts/2026-04-27-coding-agents.md

 4. Encode that plan back into the software: implementing the decision as code/API calls that update the system state to match the intended business outcome.

-Current models are certainly excellent at both code generation tasks and reasoning through domain-specific problems.
-Yet, in today’s research ecosystem, there are limited ways to measure this cross-skill capability.

 ## What Gets Measured Gets Improved

 It’s worth examining how we evaluate frontier models and agents today. **Current evaluations largely fall into two camps: those that test code-level competence and those that test business/domain-level reasoning**.
 The full-stack, bi-directional *translation* between them is undercovered.